w3c/webappsec/specs/subresourceintegrity/spec.markdown

 When a hash function is determined to be insecure, user agents SHOULD deprecate and eventually remove support for integrity validation using that hash function.
-User agents MAY check the validity of hashes which use a deprecated function.
+User agents MAY check the validity of responses using a digest based on a deprecated function.

 To allow authors to switch to stronger hash functions without being held back by older user agents, validation using unsupported hash functions acts like no integrity value